Thursday, April 28, 2016

-Despite all the political bickering in Canberra over emissions trading scheme targets, some small businesses and farms have been getting on with the task of mitigating the impact of carbon emissions.
-At Freeranger Eggs, the farm's carbon footprint is limited by imposing a food miles policy for deliveries, using recycled materials and equipment whenever possible, using solar power and mechanical processes - such as collecting eggs by hand and hand cultivation of the farm vegetable garden - as well as an effective waste reduction program.
+Freeranger Eggs at Grantville is an example of sustainable farming.
+Our farm management plan takes a three pillars approach to how the farm operates.
+Animal welfare is one pillar, but equally important are land sustainability and food safety.
+Despite all the political bickering in Canberra over emissions trading scheme targets, Freeranger Eggs has been getting on with mitigating the impact of carbon emissions.
+The farm's carbon footprint is limited by imposing a food miles policy for deliveries, using recycled materials and equipment whenever possible, utilising solar power and mechanical processes and an effective waste reduction programme.
 As a result, the 1200-chook farm generates only about 60 tonnes of CO2 each year.
 But it is better than carbon neutral, it is carbon positive.
 The average organic matter in soil tests was 4.1 per cent in 2004, in 2006 it was 6.0 per cent, and in 2009 it was 7.9 percent.
 Calculations based on 2-inch deep samples, show that over those five years the farm sequestered about 14 tons of CO2 per acre or four tonnes of carbon per acre on the grasslands.
-Further testing and calculations have not been conducted because there has been a total lack of interest in the results.
+Further testing and calculations have not been carried because there has been a total lack of interest in the results.
 The farm applies no chemical fertilisers, herbicides, or pesticides and this policy increases the biological life in the soil and increases the rate of carbon sequestration.
-All manure is spread on the pastures and in the farm vegetable garden, minimising methane emissions.
-Rotational grazing is practised on the pastures which has a variable effect with each rotation – taking advantage of photosynthesis to pull CO2 into the plants and then into the roots from where it transfers to the soil.
+Rotational grazing is practised on the pastures – taking advantage of photosynthesis to pull CO2 into the plants and then into the roots from where it transfers to the soil.
 In addition, every year at least another tonne of CO2 per acre continues to be sequestered by the regular growth and replacement of Kangaroo Apples in the main paddocks.
 Native vegetation has been protected on approximately 100 acres of the property and regeneration there sequesters a further tonne of CO2 per acre.
 This brings a grand total of 1500 tonnes of CO2 sequestered on this property over five years – an average rate of 300 tonnes per year compared with the farm's carbon output of around 60 tonnes.
 On days of full sun the solar panels on the farm shed generate 13 - 17kW of electricity a day and as on average the farm consumes just 9kW a day it helps the bottom line.
-How's that for being carbon positive!
-A net carbon benefit of 240 tonnes of CO2 per year from just one farm.
-Full details on the farm website www.freeranger.com.au
+We gained international recognition in 2012 when Freeranger Eggs was voted